artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Reingest AIP
 ------------

-In Archivematica 1.5, AIP reingest is supported for the purpose of adding metadata and normalizing for access.
+In Archivematica, AIP reingest is supported for the purpose of adding metadata and normalizing for access.
 There are three methods of starting AIP reingest: through the dashboard, through the Storage Service, or through the API.